adamzerg/modl/data-prep-quiz/data-prep-quiz.md

 | GOOGL | 3                |
 | TSLA  | 4                |

-Explanation: 1 appears consecutively for three times, 2 for four times.
+Explanation: GOOGL appears consecutively for three times, TSLA for four times, where META less than three so no appearance.

 ---